Assistant Professor of Clinical Law

 B.S., University of North Carolina at Chapel Hill

-Professor Balachandran directs the Externships Program as well as the Criminal Appellate-Postconviction Track of the Indigent Criminal Justice Practicum.
+Professor Balachandran directs the Externships Program as well as the Criminal Appellate & Post-Conviction Services Clinic.
 In his role as the Director of the Externships Program, he oversees students’ employment with legal services and governmental organizations, including externships with judges.
 Students in the program have worked in diverse placements from clerking for a federal magistrate judge in San Diego to working as an associate at a large law firm in Paris.

-In his role in the Indigent Criminal Justice Practicum, Professor Balachandran has supervised students in the writing and filing of briefs in the Pennsylvania Superior and Supreme Courts.
+In his role as director of the Criminal Appellate & Post-Conviction Services Clinic, Professor Balachandran has supervised students in the writing and filing of briefs in the Pennsylvania Superior and Supreme Courts.
 Students have worked on homicide and sexual assault appeals as well as filed amicus briefs on important criminal procedure issues in the cases of Commonwealth v.
 Dylan Turpin and Commonwealth v.
 Dennis Katona.
-The Criminal Appellate-Postconviction Track of the practicum has partnered with various criminal defense organizations including the Centre County Office of the Public Defender and the Public Defender Association of Pennsylvania.
+The Criminal Appellate & Post-Conviction Services Clinic has partnered with various criminal defense organizations including the Centre County Office of the Public Defender and the Public Defender Association of Pennsylvania.

 Professor Balachandran also maintains an active presence in international legal education by teaching legal writing to LLM students.
 He has presented working papers on teaching English language learners how to better read cases at the Global Legal Skills Conference and has taught legal writing at Nirma University in India.